What is the covenant for a kingdom that Jesus made with his

 that I will make with them after those days, declares the

-the word "covenant" itself is included, because that is what God makes (or
+it is that God makes (or

 literally "gives").